roots/docs/sage/configuration.md

 ### Soil

-Also seen in `setup.php` is out of the box theme support for [Soil](https://roots.io/plugins/soil/) _(recently updated!)_, a WordPress plugin containing a collection of modules applying theme-agnostic front-end modifications including:
+Also seen in `setup.php` is out of the box theme support for [Soil](https://roots.io/products/soil/) _(recently updated!)_, a WordPress plugin containing a collection of modules applying theme-agnostic front-end modifications including:

 - Cleaner WordPress markup
 - Disable REST API
 - Disable asset versioning
 - Disable trackbacks
-- Google Analytics integration
 - Move all Javascript to the footer
 - Cleaner NavWalker for navigation menus
 - Prettier search URLs converting from `/?s=query` to `/search/query/`